binbinmods/RainbowRewards/RainbowRewards/README.md

 # Rainbow Rewards

-This is a simple mod that does ...
+A mod that makes all card rewards able to be from any class

 To change the configs, just open up the config menu by pressing F5 and then changing the appropriate values.
 Restarting the game is only necessary when enabling/disabling the mod.